Quarantine Practices and the Body

 Marina Inì is an early modern cultural historian interested in history of medicine and urban history of the early modern Mediterranean.
 She holds a BA in Beni Culturali from the Università degli Studi di Trento, an MSc in Architectural History and Theory (University of Edinburgh), and a PhD in History (University of Cambridge).
 As of January 2022, she is Lecturer in Early Modern History at The University of Manchester.
 Her PhD has analysed the study of quarantine centres and has focused on the impact of quarantine in shaping the socio-cultural history of the shared Mediterranean area.
 On the subject, her article ‘Materiality, Quarantine and Contagion in the Early Modern Mediterranean’ was published in Social History of Medicine (2021) and her chapter on the architecture of quarantine centres is forthcoming for the edited book Public Health in the Early Modern City in Europe, edited by Mohammad Gharipour and Anatole Tchikine (Palgrave Macmillan).

-for the porous body, heating the humours and opening it up to diseases.
+Humidity and the warmth generated by bathing were considered dangerous for the porous body, heating the humours and opening it up to diseases.
 This was possibly considered extremely unsafe in the context of the lazzaretto where plague outbreaks were considered as always looming.
 The anxieties caused by water and washing the body explain the lack of consistent rules for washing the possibly contagious body of passengers.

 This connection between quarantine procedures with general hygiene practices is also proved by the regained popularity of bath practices after the mid-and late eighteenth century.
 Indeed, Patrick Russell, when describing the ideal lazzaretto in his A Treatise of the Plague published in 1791, proposed a room for baths in the living quarters.
 He also suggested that passengers from plague-ridden ships should have a tepid bath on arrival while the sailors on board should be provided with plenty of soap and fresh water to wash daily.